Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Projective resolutions and global dimension

-Let us say that an action $B\curvearrowright P$ of a left regular band $B$ on a poset $P$ is \emph{semi-free} if $\Stab(\tau)$ has a minimum element (or equivalently a zero element) for each $\tau\in P$.
+\nomenclature[L, 10]{$B \curvearrowright P$}{an action of the left regular band on a poset $P$} Let us say that an action $B\curvearrowright P$ of a left regular band $B$ on a poset $P$ by cellular maps is \emph{semi-free} if $\Stab(\tau)$ has a minimum element (or equivalently a zero element) for each $\tau\in P$.
 In particular, each stabilizer is assumed non-empty and hence the action is unitary.
 Notice that in this case if $Q\subseteq P$ is a $B$-invariant lower set, then the action of $B$ on $Q$ is also by cellular maps and semi-free.
 For example, the action of $B$ on the left of itself (cf.~Proposition~\ref{cellactonB}) is semi-free: $b$ is the minimum element of $\Stab(b)$ for $b\in B$.
 We say that an action of $B$ on a simplicial complex $K$ is semi-free if the induced action on the face poset $\mathcal P(K)$ is \emph{semi-free} .

 \begin{Lemma} Suppose that the action $B\curvearrowright P$ of a left regular band $B$ on a poset $P$ is semi-free.
 Then the action of $B$ on $\mathcal P(\Delta(P))$ is also semi-free, i.e., the action of $B$ on $\Delta(P)$ is semi-free. \end{Lemma} \begin{proof} This follows from Proposition~\ref{stabilizersonsimplicesfromstabs}, which states that the stabilizer of a simplex coincides with the stabilizer of its maximum element. \end{proof}